Underserved communities bear brunt of paused Johnson & Johnson rollout

 Because the single-shot option is favored for transient and hard-to-reach populations, the pause’s most immediate cost was exacted on those with the fewest other options.
 That includes students, rural residents and people involved in shift work, throwing a new hurdle in front of the Biden administration’s efforts to introduce greater equity into the nation’s vaccination campaign.
 The places best able to address the change were those with abundant vaccine supply, newly underscoring the uneven nature of the rollout.

-“We have to scramble a little bit to make sure no one is left behind,” said Gov. Chris Sununu, the New Hampshire Republican whose state has been vaccinating residents at a faster clip than most others.
+“We have to scramble a little bit to make sure no one is left behind,” said New Hampshire Gov. Chris Sununu (R), whose state has been vaccinating residents at a faster clip than most others.
 The single-shot vaccine has been key to that rapid pace, he said, but deploying it to homebound residents and the homeless population is just as critical to aims of equity.

-Sununu pressed White House officials during a call with governors Tuesday to present more of the data informing the federal government’s recommendation, saying the move threatened to undermine confidence in the shots just as the immunization effort was accelerating, according to two people who participated in the call.
+Sununu pressed White House officials during a call with governors Tuesday to present more of the data informing the government’s recommendation, saying the move threatened to undermine confidence in the shots just as the immunization effort was accelerating, according to two people who participated in the call.
 “Pausing is in many ways easy to do,” Sununu said in an interview afterward.
 “The challenge we’re going to have is reinstalling that public trust, hopefully in a matter of days when they give the all-clear.”

-Federal officials estimated that the pause would last a “matter of days,” though they did not foreclose the possibility that the vaccine would be recommended for a narrower subset of the population.
-The product is currently the least plentiful of the three vaccines authorized for emergency use in the United States, making it possible for some providers to substitute shots developed by Pfizer-BioNTech and Moderna.
+Federal officials estimated that the pause would last a “matter of days,” although they did not foreclose the possibility that the vaccine would be recommended for a narrower subset of the population.
+The product is the least plentiful of the three vaccines authorized for emergency use in the United States, making it possible for some providers to substitute shots developed by Pfizer-BioNTech and Moderna.
 Those companies have promised to deliver enough supply to vaccinate 200 million people by the end of May and 300 million by the end of July.

 That fallback came in handy in some places.
 A clinic serving migrant farmworkers in Immokalee, an unincorporated community of about 25,000 on the edge of Florida’s Everglades, said it would continue its efforts using other vaccines on hand.
 “We still have doses of the Moderna vaccine for distribution by appointment at our vaccination clinics and remain committed to our vaccination efforts, especially in underserved populations in our community,” clinic leaders wrote on Facebook.